 Rather than deal with the aggravation and inflated fees that come with an ambulance, many people take their chances with an affordable Uber.

-People prefer Uber over calling an ambulance because it is:
+People prefer Uber over calling an ambulance because of the following:

 This basically means that once the sick person enters your car, you do have a duty of care for that person.

 A spokesperson for Uber responded with, “Uber is not a substitute for law enforcement or medical professionals.
 In the event of any medical emergency, we encourage people to call 911.”

 AB5 was expected to change the employment status of an “independent contractor” to “employee.”
 If treated the same as other drivers, such as bus drivers or professional drivers, then the company could have been held liable in case of an accident.
 The victim could have claimed that the company was liable for:

 However, since Prop 22 is currently in effect, Uber rideshare drivers remain classified as independent contractors until a final decision can be made under California’s Supreme Court on whether this ballot should remain active.

 When someone else’s negligence is the main contributing factor of your Uber or Lyft accident, you will be given the right to file a lawsuit against that party.
 A skilled Uber and Lyft Accident lawyer at West Coast Trial Lawyers is available 24/7 to provide legal assistance.
 We will help you recover maximum compensation for your losses.